turnbasedgames/urturn/docusaurus/turnbasedgames.github.io/docs/0-getting-started/3-create-game.md

 </TabItem>
 </Tabs>

+## Adding a Thumbnail

+We'll now find a suitable thumbnail for our game, such as [this one](https://unsplash.com/photos/67Rp3mulEVA).
+We'll download it, upload it at the highest level of our folder structure, and rename it "thumbnail.png" (the actual filetype doesn't matter - but it **must** have this name).

 ## Testing Your Game

 We're now ready to test our game!
 In the Runner, you should see the empty board game state.
 Click **Add Player** to add a player to the game.
 This will open a new tab that simulates what the player will see upon joining.